What is Paper Chromatography? Principle, Procedure, Types and Applications

 Paper chromatography has proved to be very successful in the analysis of chemical compound and lipid sample in particular.
 In paper chromatography, the sample mixture is applied to a piece of filter paper, the edge of the paper is immersed in a solvent, and the solvent moves up the paper by capillary action.

 Components of the mixture are carried along with the solvent up the paper to varying degrees, depending on the compound’s preference to be adsorbed onto the paper versus being carried along with the solvent.
 The paper is composed of cellulose to which polar water molecules are adsorbed, while the solvent is less polar, usually comprising a mixture of water and an organic liquid.

 The paper is called the stationary phase while the solvent is referred to as the mobile phase.
 In order to obtain a measure of the extent of movement of a component in a paper chromatography experiment, we can calculate an “Rf value” for each separated component in the developed chromatogram.
-An Rf value is a number that is defined as: distance traveled by component from application point.
+An Rf value is a number that is defined as distance traveled by the component from application point.

 Nature of Paper